tectonic-typesetting/tectonic/README.md

   [Cargo](https://crates.io/) package manager.
 These are easily installed through [rustup.rs](https://www.rustup.rs).
 - [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/)
-- For the time being, the following system libraries:
+- For the time being, the following system libraries.
+On Macs these can all be installed with [Homebrew](http://brew.sh), but `harfbuzz` needs to have the `--with-graphite2` option enabled.
   - freetype2
   - graphite2
   - harfbuzz